 Lewis Hamilton talks on back burner as Mercedes focus on reversing slow start

-Hamilton was fifth in Bahrain, well behind winner Max Verstappen’s Red Bull.
+Hamilton was fifth in Bahrain, with Max Verstappen a comfortable winner, while George Russell finished seventh

 Lewis Hamilton’s Formula One future is set to be put on hold as Mercedes attempt to resolve their miserable start to the new season.